skrusche63/spark-fm/README.md

 The most approaches to take contextual information into account focus on contextual pre- or post-filtering where a standard context-unaware technique, such as MF is applied to the filter data.

-New approaches extend the 2-dimensional space (user,item,rating) `R: U x I -> R` to an N-dimensional space (user,item,context1,context2,...,rating) `R: U x I x C1 x C2 x ... -> R`, and thus extend matrix factorization approaches to tensor factorization ones.
+New approaches extend the 2-dimensional space (user,item,rating) `R: U x I -> R` to an n-dimensional space (user,item,c1,c2,...,rating) `R: U x I x C1 x C2 x ... -> R`, where *c1*, *c2* etc describe contextual dimensions.
+These approaches extend matrix models (MF) to tensor models (TF).

+Recently a recommendation approach, called *Multiverse Recommendation*, as been proposed that uses Tucker decomposition to factorize these n-dimensional tensor models.
+However, a drawback of this approach is its computational complexity.

+Therefore, we suggest to build a context-aware recommender system on Factorization Machines (FM), recently introduced by Steffen Rendle.
+This approach results in fast context-aware recommendations as the model equation of FMs can be computed in linear time both in the number of contextual parameters and the selected factorization size.

 ## Factorization Machines in Spark